JTJL/jet20/README.rst

         * This is an alpha release and the project is still under heavily development.
         * CrossOver is not supported currently.
-        * There still are many rooms for memory usage and performance.
+        * There still are a lot of rooms for improving memory usage and performance.
         * PRs and issues are welcome.